Last Updated: 10/19/2021

 Almost everyone has paper mache at least once in their life by mixing glue, water, newspaper strips, and whatever your frame is.
 Of course, the newspaper is flat and somewhat unwieldy once dipped in the glue and water mixture.
 Instead, consider making a slight fluffer and more moldable paper mache project using dryer lint mixed with glue and water instead.
 Just be sure to work on something like a tarp and have a clean-up plan prepared because this project may be fun, but it will get messy.

 Dryer lint, by nature, is soft, dry, and incredibly flammable.
-While you will go out of your way to prevent a lint fire inside your dryer, if you like to camp or even go on the occasional trip with the family, it’s hard to beat a dryer lint fire starter, and there are tons of ways to do it.
+While you will go out of your way to prevent a lint fire inside your dryer, it’s hard to beat a dryer lint fire starter: if you like to camp or even go on the occasional trip with the family, there are tons of ways to do it.
 You can wrap dryer lint in twists of wax paper, stuff a bit of dryer lint into the bottom of a toilet paper roll, or even put balls of lint into paper egg cartons, pour wax over the lint, then cut off a carton section as-needed.
 All of these solutions should fire quickly and help you create a steady flame to light the larger pieces of wood in your fire.
+Make sure you keep the fires outside – or this could be you:

 Natural Anti-Weed Garden Treatment